-The Inside Track: A Quick Guide to Music Copyright as it Exists Under UK LawPosted on July 19th, 2013 by Anna in The Inside Track
+The Inside Track: A Quick Guide to Music Copyright as it Exists Under UK LawPosted on July 19th, 2013 by UK Music Jobs in The Inside Track

 For this edition of The Inside Track, we have a guest post from James Argyll, a student of music production and library music who blogs on music related issues for Imagem PM.